-Presently, long-term incentive stock awards outstanding consist of stock options, restricted stock bonus awards, and SARs issued pursuant to the Company's 2007 Omnibus Incentive Stock Plan or the predecessor plans: the 1995 Restricted Stock Bonus Plan and the 1995 Performance-Based Restricted Stock Option Plan.
+Presently, long-term incentive stock awards outstanding consist of restricted stock bonus awards and SARs issued pursuant to the Company's 2007 Omnibus Incentive Stock Plan and stock options issued pursuant to the preceding 1995 Performance-Based Restricted Stock Option Plan.
 To date, the number of outstanding long-term incentive stock awards held by the Company's executive officers is relatively modest; therefore, the Compensation Committee has not considered the overall amount of such awards as a significant factor in determining additional grants or awards.
 In accordance with the Company's stock ownership guidelines, Executive Officers are expected to retain a majority of the shares granted to them prior to their retirement.